 Hatters laboratory: Protein misfolding and proteostasis in neurodegenerative diseases

-Research in the Hatters lab is focused on understanding the molecular mechanisms underpinning neurodegenerative diseases involving protein mis-folding and aggregation.
+Research in the Hatters lab is focused on understanding the molecular mechanisms underpinning neurodegenerative diseases involving protein misfolding and aggregation.
 This primarily includes Huntington’s and Motor Neuron Diseases.
 Our efforts involve building new biosensors and methods to track the misfolded and aggregated states of proteins in cells and using these approaches to determine how they interact with the cellular machinery to propagate dysfunction or trigger adaptive responses to stress.
-Other related areas of research include defining the latent efficiency of cells to manage folding of the proteome, and the molecular biology of stress granule formation.
+Other related areas of research include defining the latent efficiency of cells to manage folding of the proteome.

 Ms Autumn Bricker, PhD Student